vitrin-app/vitrine-website/src/community.md

 - jane.doe@cs.usc.edu
 ```

-We cover most universities across the globe, but if your
+We already support most universities across the globe, but if your
-university or academic institute is not covered, send us an email at [support@vitrine.cloud](mailto:support@vitrine.cloud)
+university or academic institute is missing, send us an email at [support@vitrine.cloud](mailto:support@vitrine.cloud)
-and we will get you covered!
+and we will gladly get you covered!

 Only members can post videos to Vitrine.
 If you are a member (you have a university email), you can
 choose to post privately, which means only other members will be able to access your contact information.